Cilantro Lime Chicken Tacos

 Get a pint sized freezer bag and place all of the ingredients in the bag and let marinate for at least 2 hours before cooking.

 Preheat your oven to 375 degrees.
-While that is heating up make a aluminium foil pocket for the chicken to steam in, in the oven.
+While that is heating up, make an aluminum foil pocket lined with parchment to keep your chicken from sticking to the aluminum foil.
 I did the same thing for my Asian Styled Steamed Fish.
 Pour the chicken along with all the juices into the pocket.
 Bake the chicken for 25-30 minutes.
-Sometimes I just stop here and enjoy the cilantro lime chicken as it is with some spanish rice or I shred the chicken up and use it in salads.
+Sometimes I just stop here and enjoy the cilantro lime chicken as it is with some Spanish rice, or I shred the chicken up and use it in salads.

 "Well," said Claire, "at least we have tacos.
 Everything goes better with tacos."